-At ___ rapid on Day __ around the camp fire we hauled out three or four 2litre bottles filled with a suspicious amber liquid.
+At ___ rapid on Day __ around the camp fire we hauled out three or four 2litre bottles filled with a suspect-looking amber liquid.
 THIS we said, was that famous stuff!

 The little Colorado was flooding and massively silt-laden.
 At the confluence we stopped and had mud fights and mud rolls.
 I fell out just downstream and got some of that ‘water’ up my snout.
 A month later I had to have an emergency sinus washout!

 Happy daze drifting in the current, lying back gazing up at the cliffs and watching the waterline as century after millenium of geological lines rose up out of the water and each day rose higher and higher above us.